Nzwakele/Dark-Blue-Firefox-Linux/README.md

 # Dark-Blue-Firefox-Linux
 Dark Blue Build For Firefox On Linux

-# My Firefox Browser Theme
+# Firefox Browser Theme By Sbusiso Edwin Dube ©

 Welcome to my custom Firefox browser theme!
 This theme is designed to give your browsing experience a sleek and modern look while maintaining the functionality and ease of use you expect from Firefox.